lionzan/TEDxCowes/exampleSite/content/english/blog/tedxcowes-supporters.md

 +++
 ## TEDxCowes Supporters

 Get featured in the list of TEDxCowes supporters with a donation.
 Even £1 counts!
 Ad you will also get a complimentary access to the live streaming!
+[Donate here](https://chuffed.org/project/tedxcowes/).

 Supporters list soon out!